GitSamarth/VectorForge/README.md

 # VectorForge — Build a Vector Database from Scratch in C++

-A fully working **Vector Database** built from scratch in C++ with a web UI.
+A C++ implementation with a web UI, exploring how vector databases work internally.
-Implements **HNSW**, **KD-Tree**, and **Brute Force** search algorithms side-by-side, plus a **RAG pipeline** powered by a local LLM via Ollama.
+Implements **HNSW**, **KD-Tree**, and **Brute Force** search algorithms side-by-side, plus a **RAG pipeline** with a code-level groundedness gate that refuses to answer when retrieval confidence is below a distance threshold, rather than relying on prompt instructions alone.

-> Built as an educational project to explore how vector database internals work — implementing and comparing three retrieval algorithms, with a RAG pipeline that includes a code-enforced groundedness check rather than relying on prompt instructions alone.

 ---